 We evaluated countless headsets to come up with a best of headset list for use with Microsoft Teams.
 In this list, we included headsets for these different categories:

 - Best wired headset for a quiet environment

 - Best headset for a loud office environment

 - Best wireless headset for a quiet environment

 - Best wireless headset for a loud environment

-Our picks don’t include a detailed overview of the product, but instead, we provide you with a broad overview instead.
-If you’d like to get more specific details on any of the products noted in this blog, make sure to visit our website where you can read blogs on these headsets, or watch videos from our Youtube channel.
+If you’d like to get more specific details on any of the Microsoft Teams headsets in this blog, make sure to visit our Headset Advisor website where you'll find some good product information, as well as blogs, and review videos from our highly acclaimed Youtube channel.

 5 Best Headsets For Teams Video With Mic Tests

 |#1 Jabra Evolve2 40||View Best Deal||Best Alternative|